 - Copy of signed Form I-20 (provided by International Student Adviser after seeing proof of available finances, and proof of enrollment or admission) *Please note, the I-20 cannot be more than 30 days old when received by USCIS!

-- Receipt showing payment of $350 SEVIS fee (can only be paid after receiving the I-20, using the SEVIS ID from the I-20)
+- Receipt showing payment of $350 SEVIS fee, also called an I-901 fee (can only be paid after receiving the I-20, using the SEVIS ID from the I-20)

 Additional Information for a Change of Status TO an F-2 Dependent Visa: